Lady-Binary/EasyLoU/README.md

 UnityEngine.PhysicsModule.dll
 UnityEngine.UI.dll

+## How can I contribute?

+Please Star this repository, Fork it, and engage.
+If you are a developer, GitHub Issues and GitHub PRs are always welcome.
+If you have scripts you want to share with the community, please feel free to reach out, or just create a GitHub Issue and attach the script to it.

+We are hoping to create a new community around this tool, so any form of contribution is more than welcome!

 # IMPORTANT DISCLAIMER

 By using EasyLOU you may be breaching the Terms and Conditions of Citadel Studios, Legends of Aria, Legends of Ultima, or whatever community server you are playing on or service you are using.